OTR/Excel-Photo-Reporter/README.md

     * Price for paperback, $:   11 pt
     * Date of publishing:       11 pt
     * Cover:                    21 pt

 7. Change the 1st row:
     * Background color to light blue RGB(155, 194, 230)
     * Horizontally align text to center
-    * Vertically alighn text to top
+    * Vertically align text to top
     * Make a font style bold

 8. Change other rows:
     * Horizontally align text to left
     * Vertically align text to top